University Procedure #100

 700-799—Information Technology & Institutional Research

-- Operating Guidelines: Departments may develop operating guidelines that support or clarify procedures for the daily operations of the University, particularly regarding information that is subject to frequent changes.
+- Operating Guidelines: Departments are encouraged to develop operating guidelines that support or clarify procedures for the daily operations of the university, particularly regarding information that is subject to frequent changes.
 Operating guidelines are not considered policy or procedure, and therefore are not subject to the implementation requirements addressed in this procedure or its accompanying policy.
-Departments shall ensure that their operating guidelines are easily accessible and current.
+Guidelines may be the subject of meet and confer when bargaining unit members bring forward concerns that such guidelines are functioning in lieu of a procedure.
+All guidelines should clearly state any associated university policies, procedures, or other relevant rules and regulations.
+Departments shall ensure that their operating guidelines are current and easily available in accessible and/or alternative formats.

 - Alternative Format: University policies and procedures shall be published accessibly.
 In addition, each new or revised policy or procedure shall contain a statement that it is available in alternate format, and shall include information about how to request an alternate format.